AMP-SCZ/utility/README.md

 ### Usage

-Most scripts' usage can be obtained by `script.* --help`.
+Most scripts' usage can be obtained by `./script.* --help`.

-Some scripts' usage can be obtained by `cat script.*`.
+Some scripts' usage can be obtained by `cat ./script.*`.

 Only outstanding ones are noted below: